-- Once a student has earned an Academic letter, the student will be awarded the following: - 5th Semester = Bronze Pin - 6th Semester = Silver Pin - 7th Semester = Gold Pin - 8th Semester = Lamp of Learning Medallion - Seniors who have earned a cumulative GPA of 3.25 or higher through the end of 7 semesters-will receive an honor cord at graduation (prorated to 3.5 or higher effective 2022-2023) - Seniors who have earned a cumulative GPA of 4.0 through the end of 7 semesters will have their name and graduation year engraved on the Six River's Plaque displayed in the commons area. - To be eligible for academic awards, students must be full time and carrying a full course load (6.0 credits of courses per year).
+- 6th Semester = Silver Pin - 7th Semester = Gold Pin - 8th Semester = Lamp of Learning Medallion - Seniors who have earned a cumulative GPA of 3.25 or higher through the end of 7 semesters-will receive an honor cord at graduation (prorated to 3.5 or higher effective 2022-2023) - Seniors who have earned a cumulative GPA of 4.0 through the end of 7 semesters will have their name and graduation year engraved on the Six River's Plaque displayed in the commons area. - To be eligible for academic awards, students must be full time and carrying a full course load (6.0 credits of courses per year).